 You are at your health care provider’s office to take the GeneSight test.
 The inside of your cheeks is swabbed, and your healthcare provider puts the two swabs in a special envelope, drops the envelope in a FedEx package, and sends it on its way.

-What happens next is a precise and efficient process that has been done hundreds of thousands of times.
+What happens next is a precise and efficient process that has been done over a million times.

 Numerous laboratory scientists, data analysts, and other professionals work to ensure your test is processed and reviewed with the utmost care.
 Our team works quickly: in nearly all cases, only 36 hours pass from the time the swabs arrive in our lab to the time a completed GeneSight report is sent back to your doctor.

 We have worked hard to ensure the quality and efficiency of our processes.
 In fact, the GeneSight lab is accredited by several regulatory agencies.
 Some of the certifications we maintain are CLIA (Clinical Laboratory Improvement Amendments), CAP (College of American Pathologists) and New York State Department of Health.

 “We are constantly reviewing ways to further improve our systems and process,” said Sara Lazaro, laboratory manager of the Myriad Neuroscience lab in Mason, Ohio, a suburb of Cincinnati.
 “Our lab is certified by the industry’s leading standards bodies, and we undergo routine inspections and evaluations to ensure we meet and exceed all quality standards.”

 Let’s go inside our lab and start at the beginning, when we receive your sample.